Voice-cloning technology bringing a key Supreme Court moment to 'life'

 Now, through the use of an innovative voice-cloning technology, it is becoming possible for people to “hear” Warren read the decision as he did on May 17, 1954, along with oral arguments by lawyers including a future Supreme Court justice, Thurgood Marshall.

-The “Brown Revisited” recreation should be made available by Friday at brown.oyez.org a website that has been the dream of former Northwestern University professor Jerry Goldman.
-Goldman has painstakingly put together the site allowing people to hear oral arguments in decades worth of Supreme Court cases, and follow along with written transcriptions.
+The “Brown Revisited” recreation is being made available at brown.oyez.org.
+It will be part of a website, painstakingly put together by former Northwestern University professor Jerry Goldman, that allows people to hear oral arguments in decades worth of Supreme Court cases and follow along with written transcriptions.
 Yet it always frustrated Goldman that the court did not begin recording oral arguments until 1955 — a year after the Brown decision was handed down.
 Print transcripts just aren't the same.

 “I could give you the libretto to ‘Madame Butterfly,’" he said.
 “But would you rather read it, or would you rather sit and listen to the performance?”